kizniche/Mycodo/mycodo-manual.md

  - Temperature-limit alarm system
  - Query time is less than 750ms
  - Usable with 3.0V to 5.5V power/data

+### MAX31855K

+Measures K-type thermocouples.

+#### Specifications

+ - Serial interface
+ - -200°C to +1350°C output in 0.25 degree increments
+ - K thermocouples have about ±2°C to ±6°C accuracy
+ - Internal temperature reading

+### MAX31856

+Measures several types of thermocouples (K, J, N, R, S, T, E, and B).

+#### Specifications

+ - Serial interface
+ - -210°C to +1800°C output in 0.0078125° resolution ()many thermocouples have about ±2°C to ±6°C accuracy or worse depending on the temperature and type, so the resolution will be a lot better than the accuracy)
+ - Works with any K, J, N, R, S, T, E, or B type thermocouple
+ - Internal temperature reading

 ### TMP006, TMP007